nhantrichuyenanh/kaomoji/README.md

 - don't have search feature (fair enough because you have to create a database with names and categories)
 - have a limited amount of kaomojis, most of which are kinda basic

-Because of this fact, I've been wanting to create a kaomoji app, or at the very least create a list of cool kaomojis.
+Because of this fact, I've been wanting to create a kaomoji mobile app, or at the very least create a list of cool kaomojis.

 - What would a kaomoji app would look like: